PALS Provider: Course

 You’re ready—begin your exam when you're confident.

-What is the initial dose of fluids for a neonate in hypovolemic shock?
+What is the recommended dose of amiodarone for pediatric VT with a pulse?

 What is the initial fluid bolus dose for pediatric hypovolemic shock?